 Local history and heritage are important aspects of any community, and Kempsey Shire has a long and fascinating history of Aboriginal and European activity.

 - The Thunggutti/Dunghutti people lived in harmony with the land for thousands of years before the arrival of European settlers in the Macleay Valley.
-Read more about our Indigenous community and heritage.
+Read more about our Aboriginal culture & communities.

 - The earliest recorded European settlement was in 1827, when Captain Innes established a cedar cutting party on the Macleay River north of Euroka Creek.

 - In 1836, Kempsey’s first European settler, Enoch William Rudder, surveyed the area to establish a town.
 He named it Kempsey because the countryside reminded him of Kempsey in Worcestershire, England.

 - There are more than 100 sites of heritage significance listed in the Kempsey Local Environmental Plan 2013.

 Our history lives on in local places, spaces and stories.
 Visit these sites of historical interest located around the Macleay Valley.

 Australian country music performer Slim Dusty was born and raised west of Kempsey at Nulla Nulla Creek.
 The Slim Dusty Centre at Kempsey houses the Slim Dusty Museum, the local Visitor Information Centre, a travelling exhibition gallery, a cafe and gift shop as well as function and conference spaces.

 Operated by the Macleay Valley Historical Society, Kempsey Museum showcases the history of the Macleay Valley from before European settlement to the present day.
 The museum includes a pioneer cottage furnished with historical artefacts.

 Trial Bay Gaol